2 men accused of shooting at officers in Haverhill arrested after interstate police chase

-WINDHAM, NH (WHDH) — A wild chase that started in Haverhill, Massachusetts and crossed state lines into New Hampshire led to the arrest of two men after pursuing police officers came under fire, officials said.
+HAVERHILL, MA (WHDH) - A wild chase that started in Haverhill, Massachusetts, and crossed state lines into New Hampshire led to the arrest of two men after pursuing police officers came under fire, officials said.

 Haverhill police officers patrolling the Acre neighborhood saw a person firing a handgun from a 2002 Mazda at an unknown target about 9:30 p.m.
 Tuesday, police said.
 The officers pursued the vehicle onto Interstate 495, where the suspects inside the car allegedly shot at the cruisers, police added.